by E. Cain

 Trendy clothing company American Apparel has a lot going for it.
 For starters, it has a great concept – simple yet fashionable clothes, available in a wide variety of colours.
 Secondly, the brand practices corporate social responsibility, it produces sweatshop free clothes made in downtown LA.
 In addition, workers are paid well over minimum wage, given full benefits, subsidized English lessons are provided for immigrant employees (on company time) as well as year-round employment.
 This worker-friendly model is rare and distinguishes American Apparel from competitors.

-With that being said, I feel compelled to write about American Apparel because I find it truly ironic that a company built on the principles of non-exploitation and social responsibility when it comes to workers rights, can be amongst the leaders in pushing the limits of social acceptability when it comes to depictions of women in consumer advertising.
+With that being said, I feel compelled to write about the sexist advertising from American Apparel because I find it truly ironic that a company built on the principles of non-exploitation and social responsibility when it comes to workers rights, can be amongst the leaders in pushing the limits of social acceptability when it comes to depictions of women in consumer advertising.

 American Apparel advertisements are easily recognizable based on their overtly sexual nature.
 They regularly feature women in provocative poses – lying in bed, legs spread, on all fours, from behind, bending over – trust me, they’ve done it all.